rdz-oss/BattyBirdNET-Pi/README.md

 ### Location and setup hints
 1. Find a place with low noise from crickets, machinery (cars), or electrical appliances and outlets.
 They tend to produce ultra sonic noise.
 Be aware that the RaspberryPi itself and its power source generate considerate ultra sound noise.
-2. Place it in the bats flight path (elevated if you can) or point it to the flight paths.
+2. Place it in the bats flight path (elevated e.g. 3m if you can) or point it to the flight paths.
 3. Place it away from reflective surfaces or other sources of echo.
 It does work (in Munich) between buildings, but there is an echo effect as well as the bats adapting to the situation (calls shift a bit).
 4. Shield your power converter with acoustic padding or use a long power cable to avoid the ultra sound noise